Travel to United States (USA) to backpack, study, intern, volunteer, work, or live as a digital nomad, expat or emigrant?

 • The US experiences a variety of natural disasters, including hurricanes (Southeast Coast), earthquakes (West Coast), tornadoes (Midwest), and wildfires (West).
 Make sure you are familiar with your region’s disaster plan.

-• Some tips: be calm with police, always show your hands, and treat police with respect; be aware of scams, especially in tourist areas; stay in well-lit areas.
+• Some extra tips: be calm with police, always show your hands, and treat police with respect; be aware of scams, especially in tourist areas; stay in well-lit areas.

 What should you look out for in terms of diseases in the US?